Full disclosure: HydroLight was developed by web book author Curtis Mobley and is a commercial software product of Numerical Optics, Ltd.

 HydroLight employs mathematically sophisticated invariant imbedding techniques to solve the radiative transfer equation.
 Details of this solution method are given in Light and Water (1994).
 When computing the full radiance distribution, invariant imbedding is computationally extremely fast compared to other solution methods such as discrete ordinates and Monte Carlo simulation.
 Computation time is almost independent of the depth variability of the inherent optical properties (whereas a discrete ordinates model, which resolves the depth structure as N homogeneous layers, takes N times as long to run for stratiﬁed water as for homogeneous water).
 Computation time depends linearly on the depth to which the radiance is desired (whereas Monte Carlo computation times increase exponentially with depth).
 All radiance directions are computed with equal accuracy.
 There is no statistical noise caused by the invariant imbedding in-water RTE solution (although there can be a small amount of statistical noise resulting from HydroLight’s Monte Carlo treatment of wind-blown water surfaces).
 Monte Carlo models suﬀer from statistical noise, and quantities such as radiance contain more statistical noise than quantities such as irradiance, because the simulated photons must be partitioned into smaller directional bins when computing radiances.
 The water-leaving radiance—the fundamental quantity in remote sensing studies—is very time consuming to compute with Monte Carlo simulations because so few incident photons are backscattered into upward directions.

-HydroLight has been under development for over 20 years, with its ﬁrst published description in Mobley (1989).
-It has been extensively compared with independent numerical models, e.g., in Mobley et al. (1993, wherein HydroLight version 3.0 is referred to as ”Invariant Imbedding”).
-The literature contains many comparisons between HydroLight predictions and measurements.
+HydroLight has been under development for over 30 years, with its ﬁrst published description in Mobley (1989).
+It has been extensively compared with independent numerical models, e.g., in Mobley et al. (1993, wherein HydroLight version 3.0 is referred to as “Invariant Imbedding”).
+The literature contains many comparisons between HydroLight predictions and measurements in hundreds of publications than have used HydroLight in one way or another.
 Representative examples are seen in Mobley et al. (2002), Chang et al. (2003), and Tzortziou et al. (2006).
 Although several researchers have developed excellent numerical codes for solving the RTE in the oceanographic setting, their codes are not readily available.
 HydroLight is commercially available and therefore is widely used.

 The version of the RTE solved by HydroLight is describes the following physical conditions: